-1. 11/1/2010 nstitution assumes legal responsibility for overall conduct of the school of nursing.
+1/1/20/2 nstitution assumes legal responsibility for overall conduct of the school of nursing.

-- 2. Institution has a designated educational administrator, established administrative policies and fiscal, human, physical, clinical and technical learning resources adequate to support school processes, security and outcomes. - 3.
-1/2015 Institution has maintained institutional accreditation; attach evidence of accreditation to Self-evaluation Report. - 4.
-12014 Institution has developed and maintained written school of nursing administrative policies which are in accord with the institution.
+Institution has a designated educational administrator, established administrative policies and fiscal, human, physical, clinical and technical learning resources adequate to support school processes, security and outcomes.

+Institution has maintained institutional accreditation; attach evidence of accreditation to Self-evaluation Report.